-HIV outcomes reflects a widespread recognition among experts that important issues of health and social inclusion of people living with HIV receive insufficient attention from policy makers and healthcare providers.
-The imitative aims to make these elements central to the overall response to HIV.
+HIV Outcomes reflects a widespread recognition among experts that important issues of health and social inclusion of people living with HIV receive insufficient attention from policy makers and healthcare providers.
+The initiative aims to make these elements central to the overall response to HIV.
 We seek to complement existing work in prevention, diagnosis, treatment and care by developing sustainable approaches – including improved prevention, screening and diagnosis of comorbidities – that meet the specific long-term needs of people living with HIV.

-In an era when ageing populations and health system sustainability are central challenges for all European countries, HIV Outcomes also aims to promote innovative approaches to improve long-term health and quality of care in a sustainable manner, whilst ensuring patient-centred healthcare delivery.
-Governments and health systems must respond to the fact that people are living longer and ensure that they remain in good health as they grow older and can lead successful, productive and rewarding lives.
+In an era when ageing populations and health system sustainability are central challenges for all European countries, HIV Outcomes also aims to promote innovative approaches to improve long-term health-related quality of care in a sustainable manner, whilst ensuring patient-centred healthcare delivery.
+Governments and health systems must respond to the fact that people are living longer and ensure their good health-related quality of life as they grow older and can lead successful, productive and rewarding lives.